camunda-community-hub/community-action-maven-release/README.md

 ### Security Scanning

-The [v1.0.6 release](https://github.com/camunda-community-hub/community-action-maven-release/releases/tag/v1.0.6) introduces optional [Trivy Security Scanning](https://github.com/aquasecurity/trivy), which can be run during the release process contained in this action via a Bash script.
+Introdued in the [v1.0.6 release](https://github.com/camunda-community-hub/community-action-maven-release/releases/tag/v1.0.6) introduces optional [Trivy Security Scanning](https://github.com/aquasecurity/trivy), which can be run during the release process contained in this action via a Bash script.
 When enabled, Trivy scans for security vulnerabilities in container images, file systems, and Git repositories, as well as for configuration issues.
 To enable the scanner, set the `vulnerability-scan` input default to `true`.

 If there are no vulnerabilities found, or `UNKNOWN,` `LOW,` or `MEDIUM` vulnerabilities, the action will complete with `exit 0`.
 If there is a `HIGH` or `CRITICAL` vulnerability found, the release deployment will fail with `exit 1`.
 The results of the scan will then be displayed in a `sarif.tpl` named `trivy-results.sarif`.